NatalyGustav/NatalyGustav/README.md

 - 👀 I’m interested in project management and business analysis in IT
 - 💞️ I’m crazy about the mountains and the sea, and really like humans
 - 🌱 I regularly play sports
-- 📫 My hobby is being helpful, sharing my skills
+- 📫 My hobby is being helpful, sharing my skills!

 <!---
 NatalyGustav/NatalyGustav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.